EO4wellness/T-I-L/polyglot/aleman/Castle-1/directions.md

 * neu (neu)
 *Results: Earned Level 4 on Directions skill set for Castle 1 today.

+## 2021-01-03
+* der Markt und der Bahnhof (the market and the train station)
+* Ja, der Taxistand ist da drüben (Yes, the taxi stand is over there.)
+* Wo ist der Park?
+(Where is the park)
+* der park ist da drüben.
+(The park is over there.)
+* Der Taxistand ist hier.
+(The Taxi stand is here)
+* Ist der Bahnhof da drüben?
+(Is the train station over there?)
+* _Taxistand_ (taxi stand) |Duo marks this an error if you don't have the "space" in your English translations.
+* _da drüben_ (over there) | it is an error to drop the "da" part of this phrase.
+*Results: working on resolving the above two highlighted errors*

 ## 2021-01-07 Study Session
 * Das Kino ist rechts.
 (The movie theater is on the right. )
 * Is der Supermarkt links oder rechts?
 (Is the Supermarket on the left or the right?)